 The Cary Grant Story

 Paula was working at the Universal-International Pictures offices in New York in 1962.
 She heard through their grapevine that Cary Grant was looking for a new ingénue.
-A Audrey Hepburn type.
-Paula was only 19, with limited acting experience but she ventured forth.
-She had some “arty” portraits taken that made her look a lot older than 19 and sent it off through channels.
+An Audrey Hepburn type.
+Paula was only 19, with limited acting experience but she was plucky.
+She had some “arty” portraits taken that made her look a lot older than 19 and sent them off through channels.
 Lo and behold Cary Grant’s people contacted Paula to inform her that Cary would like to meet her.

-Paula was between apartments and was living at her mother’s house in Forest Hills.
-It became the talk of the neighborhood— little Paula Best was going to be Gary Grants new protégé.
+Paula was between apartments and was living with her mother in Forest Hills.
+It became the talk of the neighborhood— little Paula Best was going to be Gary Grant's new protégé.

-Paula’s mother, Leona, owned a children and teen aged clothing store.
-She brought home what she thought would be the perfect dress for Paula to wear to her meeting.
+Paula’s mother, Leona, owned a children's and teenager's clothing store.
+She brought home what she thought would be the perfect dress for Paula to wear to the meeting.
 Paula always looked younger than her years but the dress made her look around 15.